dgaydukov/cert-spring5/files/spring5.md

     <version>2.2.6.RELEASE</version>
 </dependency>
 ```

-Working example
+Working example.
 This file should be places in `main/resources/static/ws.html` and it would be accessible on `http://localhost:8080/ws.html`

 `ws.html`
 ```
 <html>